Skip to content

 Environments Module

-Manages deployment environments and tracks component deployments across those environments.
+Manages deployment environments and tracks component deployments.

 Responsibilities:

-• Environment CRUD operations (development, staging, production, sandbox)
+• Environment CRUD (development, staging, production, sandbox)

 Teams Module